 The Los Angeles Times was first published on Dec.
 4, 1881, under the name the Los Angeles Daily Times.
 When the original founders ran into financial problems the following year, the fledgling paper was inherited by its printer, the Mirror Printing Office and Book Bindery.
 The company hired as editor a former military officer, Harrison Gray Otis, who quickly turned the paper into a financial success.

 Otis and a partner purchased the Times and Mirror properties in 1884 and incorporated them as the Times-Mirror Co.
 Two years later, Otis purchased his partner's interest in the company.
 In October 1886, the word "Daily" was removed from the title and the newspaper became the Los Angeles Times.

 As the city grew, so did The Times under publisher Harry Chandler, General Otis' son-in-law.
 Competition among local newspapers was fierce, however, and it was not until the mid-1940s that The Times became the leading newspaper in Los Angeles.
 Harry Chandler's son Norman took the reins in 1945 and expanded and diversified the media holdings of Times Mirror Co.

 In 1960, Harry Chandler's grandson, Otis Chandler, became publisher and expanded the Los Angeles Times.
 "No publisher in America improved a paper so quickly on so grand a scale, took a paper that was marginal in qualities and brought it to excellence as Otis Chandler did," Pulitzer Prize-winning journalist David Halberstam wrote in his history of the company.

-In June 2000, The Times became a Tribune Publishing newspaper when Chicago-based Tribune Co. purchased Times Mirror, former parent of the Los Angeles Times.
-Tribune, in turn, was acquired in late 2007 by Chicago real estate billionaire Sam Zell and today is a privately held company.
+In June 2000, the Chicago-based Tribune Co. purchased Times Mirror, former parent of the Los Angeles Times.
+Tribune, in turn, was acquired in late 2007 by Chicago real estate billionaire Sam Zell and became a privately held company.